 Why does she stay?
 Trapped between domestic violence and homelessness.

-The violence at home continued to escalate.
-Amber regularly feared for her life.
+The violence at home continued to escalate and Amber regularly feared for her life.
 She knew her children needed to feel safe, yet the threat of homelessness paralyzed her.
 Asking why Amber stays underestimates the debilitating impact of being trapped between domestic violence and homelessness.
 Can you imagine being faced with the heart-wrenching choice to remain in a dangerous situation or to leave with no safe place to go?

 Sadly, Amber is not alone.
 Leaving an abusive relationship is one of the leading causes of homelessness for women and children.
 The National Network to End Domestic Violence reports that 92% of homeless mothers had experienced severe physical and/or sexual violence at some point in their lives, with 63% reporting instances of intimate partner violence.

 Similarly, the American Civil Liberties Union reports that half of all homeless women and children are fleeing abuse.
 Even more sobering is the reality that often times women in abusive relationships have no place to stay once they are able to break free of their abuser, since the impact of violence can trickle down and threaten families and friends that offer help.
 Other contributing factors include economic barriers imposed by the abuser, such as stalking and harassing women at their place of work which can, intentionally or unintentionally, sabotage their ability to maintain employment.